ssbc/ssb-meta-feeds/README.md

 * `feedformat`: the string `'classic'` or the string `'bendy butt'`
 * `metadata`: an optional object containing other fields

-The response is delivered to the callback `cb`, where the 1st argument is the possible error, and the 2nd argument is the created feed (which can be either the root meta feed `{ seed, keys }` or a sub feed `{ feedpurpose, subfeed, keys }`).
+The response is delivered to the callback `cb`, where the 1st argument is the possible error, and the 2nd argument is the created feed (which can be either the root meta feed `{ seed, keys }` or a sub feed `{ feedpurpose, subfeed, keys, metadata }`).

 ## License